2021 Realauction Tax Certificate Sale Auction

 How much does it cost to participate?

-Deposits - There is no fee to participate, however, many municipalities require a deposit equal to a percentage of the total face amount of certificates the bidder anticipates winning.
+Deposits - There is no fee to participate, however, many municipalities require a deposit equal to a percentage of the total investment amount (face plus premium) of certificates the bidder anticipates winning.

 For example: If a bidder anticipates winning $100,000 in tax lien certificates and if that municipality requires a 10% deposit, they must deposit $10,000 with the Tax/Utility Collector.

 Budgets - Some municipalities do not require a deposit.
-Instead, the bidder creates a “budget” based on the total face amount of certificates they anticipate winning.
-The budget must be created before bids can be placed.
+Instead, the bidder creates a “budget” based on the total investment amount (face plus premium) of certificates they anticipate winning.
+A budget must be created before bids can be placed.

 A deposit or budget will limit how much a bidder can win no matter how many bids are placed.
 Once the bidder has won certificates equal to the amount of their budget or equal to the amount represented by their deposit ($100,000 in the above example) all other bids placed will be ignored.